 National Science Foundation, Geography and Regional Science Program, Doctoral Dissertation Research Grant (Edward Malecki-PI), University of Florida, 1999, $10,000.

-Murphy, J.T. and P. Carmody (forthcoming) Africa's Information Revolution: Technical Regimes and Production Networks in South Africa and Tanzania.
+Murphy, J.T. and P. Carmody (2015) Africa's Information Revolution: Technical Regimes and Production Networks in South Africa and Tanzania.
 Oxford: Wiley Blackwell.

 Aoyama, Y., Murphy, J.T., and S. Hanson (2010) Key Concepts in Economic Geography, London: Sage Publications.